ZiGuan/Classify-X-rays-using-CNN/README.md

 # Classify-X-rays-using-CNN

+The dataset contains chest x-ray images of Covid-19, Pneumonia and normal patients can be extracted from https://www.kaggle.com/datasets/prashant268/chest-xray-covid19-pneumonia

 The objectives of this CNN project is practice how to apply convolutional layer in image classification project.
 I trained three different model and compare their performance with `accuracy` and `confusion matrix` </br>
 * Model 1: Using input, flatten and output layer to train model.
 * Model 2: Using input, two convolutional layer, two MaxPooling2D layer, two dropout layer, flatten layer and output to train model.